AY25-26-Sem-1-SC2002-SDDA-Group-1/sc2002-oop-assignment/README.md

 ## Workflow

+0. **Registration**: Students and Career Center Staff can self-register; Company Representatives register but require staff approval
 1. **Company Representatives** must be approved by Career Center Staff before creating internships
 2. **Internships** start as "Pending" and must be approved by Career Center Staff
 3. **Students** can only apply to approved, visible internships matching their major